 One step further from the consumer is the telco’s access network where there are street cabinets, mobile masts, and the original telephone exchanges.
 While these may become edge locations in future, today the volume of locations and the volume of video does not justify the expense.
 In addition, access networks are generally aiming to be data-agnostic, with video as just one form of data.
 Over time this may change as we move to more advanced forms of video delivery like virtual reality and holographics.

 The next step away from the consumer is the ISP’s core network.
 This is the first opportunity for a CDN to become ISP-specific, and because the centralized core network is serving all data delivery needs, offloading traffic where possible makes sense for the ISP.
 This is the current focus for Edge Cache placement for the largest OTT Operators.
 However, too many caches in the core network can create unwanted technical and operational complexity for the ISP.
 But given the disproportionate amount of total traffic due to video, the trend towards ISP-based edge caching is strong.

 This is why the Edge, for the most part, is currently deployed in Internet Exchange locations – the “meet me room” for the ISPs and the OTT Operators (via the CDN Service Providers).
 Even so, processing at the Edge is not the norm.
 But it’s coming, because it’s based on the principle of pull-system efficiency.
-Edge computing will help reduce bandwidth requirements between the Origin and the Edge, but it will put more pressure on the Edge to add an 8th function of managing just-in-time packaging and encryption.
+Edge computing will help reduce bandwidth requirements between the Origin and the Edge, but it will put more pressure on the Edge to add an 8th function (further reading here) of managing just-in-time packaging and encryption.
 The business trade-off for edge computing is between Network Cost, CDN Cost and Server Cost.
 In the end, each OTT network topology will be evaluated on a case-by-case basis to find the optimal approach.